 Click the Problems tab to examine the types of problems on the selected databases.

-The following details are displayed about a database problem.
-Click a column heading to sort entries by that category.
+For selected databases, the following details are displayed.
+Click a column heading to sort entries.

 |Severity icon||Representation of the event severity level|